1.18 Additional guidance

 The lead social worker/manager must immediately:

 - consult with the police regarding what action should be taken to share information about the missing child – this should include an assessment of whether to release information to the media

 - consider all family contacts and those of any other significant adults, including whether the child or their family has links to other areas in the UK

 - inform the emergency duty team

 - consider contacting the benefits agency, who are authorised to disclose information from their records

 - notify other local authorities according to degree of concern

 - consult the child protection conference Chair, who will consider whether the next child protection review conference should be brought forward to consider whether any other action should be taken.

-On receipt of a notification from another local authority, a flag should be added to the electronic record system for children’s social care and consideration should be given to notifying health and other relevant partners.
+On receipt of a notification from another local authority, a flag should be added to the electronic record system for children’s social care and notification sent to health and other relevant partners.